-26 See id. at 11-12, 22 (discussing Iraq's August 28, 1990 release of U.S. nationals who were women or minors).
+24 See id. at 11-12, 22 (discussing Iraq's August 28, 1990 release of U.S. nationals who were women or minors).

-27 See id. at 22; see also Claim No. LIB-II-183, Decision No. LIB-II-178 (Proposed Decision), at 13 (2012).
+25 See id. at 22; see also Claim No. LIB-II-183, Decision No. LIB-II-178 (Proposed Decision), at 13 (2012).

-perpetrator] to restrict [the] movements" of a claimant establishes control, 28 whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.29
+movements" of a claimant establishes control,26 whereas a claimant who has a reasonable opportunity to leave the site of his or her captivity is deemed no longer to be under the perpetrator's control.27

-Under this standard, Claimant remained under Irag's control until December 9, 1990.
-The Commission has previously held that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait in both September 1990 (after the release of female and minor U.S. nationals on August 28, 1990) and December 1990 (after the release of all remaining U.S. nationals).30 Indeed, the available evidence indicates that Claimant left Kuwait at the first reasonable opportunity, on the December 9, 1990 evacuation flight that left Kuwait via Baghdad.
-Because there is no evidence that he remained voluntarily in Kuwait or Iraq at any time during this period, we conclude that he was under Iraq's control and thus continued to be detained from December 6, 1990, to December 9, 1990.
+Under this standard, Claimant remained under Iraq's control until December 12, 1990.
+The Commission has previously held that Iraq imposed conditions on air travel that limited the ability of foreign nationals, including U.S. nationals, to leave Iraq and/or Kuwait in both September 1990 (after the release of female and minor U.S. nationals on August 28, 1990) and December 1990 (after the release of all remaining U.S. nationals).28 Indeed, the available evidence indicates that Claimant left Iraq at the first reasonable opportunity, on December 12, 1990, when he crossed into Jordan after obtaining his exit visa in Basra, after initially being refused boarding on the December 10, 1990, evacuation flight.29 Because there is no evidence that Claimant remained voluntarily in Iraq at any time during this period, we conclude that he was under Iraq's control and thus continued to be detained from December 6, 1990, to December 12, 1990.

-In sum, Iraq detained Claimant from August 2, 1990, until December 9, 1990.
+In sum, Iraq detained Claimant from August 2, 1990, until December 12, 1990.